thecannawiki/cannawiki-js/src/wiki/Nutrients.md

 ### Sugars and Carbohydrates ###

 #### Chitin ####
 A key component of insect exoskeletons, shells of crustaceans, fungi, and components of other invertebrates.
-In plants, it benefits pest and disease resistance as well as being a strong [[Nutrients#Chelation|chelator]] and increasing the production of secondary metabolites.
+In plants, it benefits pest and disease resistance as well as being a strong [chelator](/Nutrients#chelation) and increasing the production of secondary metabolites.

 #### Molasses and oligosaccharides ####